aadilmallick/my-notes-docusaurus/docs/product-development/2-all-about-startups.md

 ### How to run customer discovery interviews

 For customer discovery interviews, Your main goal is to just figure out what pain point or problem a customer has and hear them out and listen to them.
-You’re not trying to sell to them.
+You’re not trying to sell them the solution or even think about the solution.

+> [!IMPORTANT]
+> Just.
+Understand.
+The.
+Problem.

 Here are the main steps on how to conduct a customer discovery interview:

 1. Call the customer and then build a report with them.
 Basically, you just want to have a nice conversation, ask them about their problems.
+2. Ask them open ended questions to drive the dialogue forward, never just yes/no questions.
+3. Take notes during the meeting, record it.
-2. Do not introduce your product until the very end.
+4. Do not talk about your product or try to sell them on it.
 You don't want to make this appear like a sales pitch.
 Instead, have a nice conversation with them.
 Ask about their problems and what they're looking for.
 Then introduce your product.

 During the call, frame the interview around a customer's pain point and ask them questions about it.
 Here are the 6 questions you should ask in exact order as to gain a complete understanding of the customer's pain point and what your solution could do to fix it.